Seafield Primary School

 0 comments

-Primary 6/7 have had a brilliant couple of weeks, with lots of great learning activities in class and online.
-On Friday morning, we discussed our last two weeks in school (because of the school closure due to the storm last week) and decided that we would like to share these thoughts about our learning:
+Primary 6/7 have had an excellent week in school, with lots of great learning activities in class.
+On Friday morning, we discussed our week in school and decided that we would like to share these thoughts about our learning:

 Tickled Pink (things that we feel went well):